davidrmzstanford/Lab2DevOps/README.md

 # Lab2DevOps
-This is an edit from David
+My name is
+David Ramirez
+I'm editing this
-I want to create a conflict
+Because I want to
- This is David Ramirez and Ouassim, we are international students Group03
+Create a conflict.
+Goodbye.